Southwest Salad with Avocado Dressing

 Like most salad recipes, this southwest salad recipe is completely customizable with whatever ingredients you love best.
 Here’s a list of everything we like to use:

-- Protein.
-This salad includes the recipe for my favorite easy baked chicken to add to salads, wraps and other dishes.
-Feel free to pair this salad with a different protein or leave it off and enjoy the salad as a light plant-based meal.
+• Protein: This salad includes the recipe for my favorite easy baked chicken to add to salads, wraps and other dishes.
+Feel free to pair it with a different protein or leave it off and enjoy the salad as a light plant-based meal.

-- Tomatoes.
-I like to use cherry or grape tomatoes.
-If it is tomato season and your garden is producing lots of large tomatoes, you can chop up regular-sized tomatoes and add them to the salad.
+• Tomatoes: Cherry or grape tomatoes work great.
+However, if it’s tomato season and your garden is producing lots of large tomatoes, you can chop those up and add them to the salad.

-- Black beans.
-Feel free to substitute red kidney beans, pinto beans etc. No matter what bean you use, rinse and dry them before adding them to the salad.
+• Black beans: Feel free to substitute red kidney beans, pinto beans etc. No matter what type of bean you use, rinse and dry them before adding them to the salad.

-- Red onion.
-Sliced red onion gives the salad a pop of flavor and color.
+• Red onion: Sliced red onion for a pop of flavor and color.
 If you are not an onion fan, you can leave it out.

-- Cheese.
-Mexican blend, pepper jack or cheddar cheese all taste wonderful in this salad.
+• Cheese: Mexican blend, pepper jack cheese or cheddar cheese all taste wonderful.
 You could even add a sprinkle of cojita cheese for an authentic southwest flavor.

 How to make this recipe